goto-bus-stop/plug-auth/packages/plug-auth-client/README.md

    to verify the user's identity.
 Defaults to the value of the `url` option.
  - `verifyUrl`: URL of the endpoint used to verify the user's identity.
 Defaults to the value of the `url` option.

+## Custom Transports

+Transports are objects with a `getToken` and a `verify` method.

+### transport.getToken(options: {user: number})

+Generate the verification token that will be put in the user's blurb.
+Should return a Promise for an object of the shape:

+ - `blurb`: Token to store in the blurb.

+### transport.verify(options: {user: number})

+Ask the authentication endpoint to verify the token in the user's blurb.
+Should return a Promise for an object of the shape:

+ - `token`: Authentication token.

 ## License